-We have audited the accompanying financial statements of net position of Belau Submarine Cable Corporation (BSCC), a component unit of the Republic of Palau (ROP), as of September 30, 2022 and 2021, and the related statements of revenues, expenses and changes in net position and cash flows for the years then ended, and the related notes to the financial statements, which collectively comprise BSCC's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Belau Submarine Cable Corporation (BSCC), a component unit of the Republic of Palau (ROP), as of and for the years September 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise BSCC's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of BSCC at September 30, 2022 and 2021 and the respective changes in financial position and cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of BSCC at September 30, 2023 and 2022 and the changes in financial position and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.